 Menstruation – Winter

-Your cycle starts with menstruation, lasting roughly six days.
+Your cycle starts with menstruation, lasting roughly three-six days.
 This is when the actual bleeding happens.
 It is the winter season of your period, and just as in nature, your resources are low.
 Hormones such as progesterone dwindle as your body sheds its uterine lining, and you become more protective of your peace of mind and emotional life.
 Libido, energy, and the drive to be sociable are at an all-time low during this first phase of the menstrual cycle.

 Follicular – Spring